 - 1/2 teaspoon cinnamon

-- Whisk together flours, salt, and baking soda in a medium bowl.
+- Whisk together flours, pecans, salt, and baking soda in a medium bowl.
 Add dry ingredients to apple mixture.
 Combine together with a few swift strokes.
 Do not over mix.

 - Using a silicone spatula, scrape the batter into the prepared baking pan and smooth it out.

 - Top with powdered sugar or cinnamon sugar if desired.